trendmanagement/tmqrexo_alexveden/README.txt

-This is a PyCharm 5 project with GIT repository inside, you can download Community edition of PyCharm for free (https://www.jetbrains.com/pycharm/download/#section=windows).
-But PyCharm is not required, for this code execution, you can run it into a browser or in command line.
+﻿This is a PyCharm 5 project with GIT repository inside, you can download Community edition of PyCharm for free (https://www.jetbrains.com/pycharm/download/#section=windows).
+But PyCharm is not required for code execution, you can run it into a browser or in command line.

 HOW TO INSTALL AND RUN